Configuration#

 Add mini-galleries for API documentation#

-1. Use the function/method/attribute/object or instantiate the class in the code (generates implicit backreferences).
+1. Use the function/method/attribute/object or instantiate the class in the code (called implicit backreferences) or

-2. Refer to that function/method/attribute/object/class using sphinx markup :func:/:meth:/:attr:/:obj:/:class: in a text block.
-You can omit this role markup if you have set the default_role in your conf.py to any of these roles (generates explicit backreferences).
+2. Refer to that function/method/attribute/object/class using sphinx markup :func: / :meth: / :attr: / :obj: / :class: in a text block.
+You can omit this role markup if you have set the default_role in your conf.py to any of these roles (called explicit backreferences).

-The former is useful for auto-documenting functions/methods/attributes/objects that are used and classes that are explicitly instantiated.
-The generated links are called implicit backreferences.
-The latter is useful for classes that are typically implicitly returned rather than explicitly instantiated (e.g., matplotlib.axes.Axes which is most often instantiated only indirectly within function calls).
-Such links are called explicit backreferences.
+Implicit backreferences are useful for auto-documenting objects that are used and classes that are explicitly instantiated, in the code.
+Any examples where an object is used in the code are added implicitly as backreferences.
+Explicit backreferences are for objects that are explicitly referred to in an example’s text.
+They are useful for classes that are typically implicitly returned in the code rather than explicitly instantiated (e.g., matplotlib.axes.Axes which is most often instantiated only indirectly within function calls)..

 For example, we can embed a small gallery of all examples that use or refer to numpy.exp, which looks like this: